Google+

 ... and there is less of a chance your original document will get lost or misplaced.
 Why is this important?
 The number one rule with regards tax deductions - no receipt or support document … no deduction!

 If you do need to look at the invoices / receipts, consider buying a ScanSnap and scanning the original documents ... so you have them on hand to reference ... and leave your original source documentents intact in the event of a tax audit.
-You need the originals for an audit because scanned receipts are not acceptable.
+If you are in Canada, you need the originals for an audit because scanned receipts are NOT acceptable.
+The U.S. has different requirements about scanned receipts.

 This is my recordkeeping system of choice for small businesses with few transactions.
 I favor envelopes over file folders (I’m less likely to lose all those tiny, irregular bits of paper and ...
 I don't spend time taping tiny pieces of paper to a larger piece of paper for hole punching and filing) but I also like the plastic sheet protector method too.